 - Attending Meeting for Worship with a Concern for Business

 The steps for membership are outlined below; be aware that they usually take three or more months to complete.
 Though the process may seem long or cumbersome at first glance, Friends have found that the “seasoning” the process allows is ultimately helpful to everyone.

 - In order to initiate the process, you need to write a letter requesting membership and deliver it to the Clerk of the Meeting.
 Your letter may be a plain request for membership, simply communicating your wish to join.
 Alternatively, applicants may choose to say something more about why they seek membership and anything else you would like Friends to know about you.
 If you wish, you may suggest the names of Friends whom you would especially like to serve on your clearness committee.

 - The Clerk reads the letter at the following Meeting for Worship with a Concern for Business and refers it to the convener of Oversight and Membership.

 - The clearness committee will meet with you one or more times until clarity is reached, and will also meet without you as part of this process.
 The committee has three options: (1) recommend membership, (2) recommend that a decision be deferred, or (3) recommend against membership at this point.
 When recommending deferral, a time will be set for a follow-up meeting, when the committee will suggest a specific course of action (such as further worship, reading, participation in Meeting for Worship with a Concern for Business, committee work, or longer exposure to Quaker practices.

 - The Clearness Committee will report its recommendation to Oversight & Membership, which will decide on a recommendation to bring to Meeting for Worship with a Concern for Business for decision.
 The decision is recorded in the Meeting minutes and you will receive a letter documenting the membership minute.

 - In celebration of your membership, you will receive a copy of Intermountain Yearly Meeting Faith and Practice.
-Oversight and Membership periodically arranges a welcoming party for all new members.
-At the party a member of your clearness committee will introduce you.
+Oversight and Membership periodically arranges a welcoming party to introduce all new members.